NoXPhasma/protondb_faq/README.md

   - [Games stored on my Windows partition (NTFS) won't start](#games-stored-on-my-windows-partition-ntfs-wont-start)
 ## Why do my games crash on start, run very slow or have rendering issues?

 #### Be sure that your system is up-to-date and that you are using the latest drivers available for your graphics card.
+You will find detailed informations about that in our [Wiki](https://github.com/NoXPhasma/protondb_faq/wiki/Graphics-driver-installation)
 #### Take a look at the site for your game on [WineHQ](https://appdb.winehq.org), you might find workarounds to make it run.
 If the site reports that it runs with Wine it could be a Proton specific issue or maybe a 3rd party DRM like "Denuvo" is making trouble here.

 #### Be sure that you run Steam with Steam Runtime libraries: